TanskiSzymon/AI-agent-for-3D-Printer-Control-System/README.md

 2	0003.gcode	6	6	1	DONE	on	off	on	—
   ```

--Auto mode (CRON):
+Auto mode (CRON):
->choose rows with qty_done < qty_total,
+- choose rows with qty_done < qty_total,
->skip rows with status ∈ {hold, blocked, done},
+- skip rows with status ∈ {hold, blocked, done},
->sort by priority, then qty_done/qty_total, then FIFO,
+- sort by priority, then qty_done/qty_total, then FIFO,
->check file exists on printer,
+- check file exists on printer,
->set purge line if the column exists,
+- set purge line if the column exists,
->if leveling ∈ {yes,true,1,tak} then start with leveling, else without,
+- if leveling ∈ {yes,true,1,tak} then start with leveling, else without,
->on success, increment qty_done and optionally set status=printing.
+- on success, increment qty_done and optionally set status=printing.

 6. Cloudflare Zero Trust